statisticalbiotechnology/translong/docs/Logbook.md

 * Tested TF gene set generation with very high MACS2 score threshold.
 * Improved code for fetching TF gene sets to be able to handle temporary loss of internet connection

+### 26/2 2020
+* Continued writing on thesis (background - ANOVA, materials and methods)
+* Compared gene sets from different MACS2 score thesholds and ran a full experiment with a MACS2 threshold of 700 and a max TF gene set size of 500 genes (TFs with more genes were removed).

+### 27/2 2020
+* Continued writing on thesis (materials and methods)
+* Made improvements to figures
+* Optimized code a bit
+* Looked into using porch for performing PCA

+### 28/2 2020
+* Wasted time
+* Made efforts to run PCA with porch, but encountered many problems (structure of dataframes, handling of zero values in expression_df, getting the ratio of variance explained)
+* Attempted to improve/change produced figures of TF 'activity' over time
+* Reflected on issues with the project

+### 2/3 2020
+* Discussed my questions with Gus (handling of replicates is a question worth considering, but will not be handled differently in this project)
+* Adapted code to be able to give results for more than the first PC (must still fix the cases when a TF has fewer genes than the requested number of PCs)
+* Wrote code for performing PCA on organs separately

+### 3/3 2020
+*